 If you’re planning to extrude parts or components, it is vital to have a clear knowledge of aluminum alloys.
-One of the biggest mistakes designers make in alloy specification stems from concerns over strength.
+A mistake designers can make in alloy specification stems from concerns over strength.
 While high-strength alloys may at first glance appear to be appropriate for a new design, there may be hidden drawbacks associated with these specialized alloys which disqualify them from being used for your design.

 For example, 7075 is an aluminum alloy with zinc as the primary alloying element that has strength comparable to many steels.
 It also has good fatigue strength and average machinability.
-But, the alloy can’t be used to produce intricate shapes, isn’t weldable, is prone to corrosion, and considerably more expensive than other alloys.
+But, the alloy is considerably more difficult to extrude intricate shapes, is not optimum for welding (versus other aluminum alloys), and considerably more expensive than other alloys.
 For an aircraft wing spar, 7075 may be an excellent choice, but for a truck frame it will likely be cost prohibitive.

 It is also important to understand that higher material strength doesn’t necessarily boost part rigidity.
 A stronger aluminum alloy may help only if peak or cyclic loading conditions make it imperative to use a higher strength material.
-Fortunately, new advancements in aluminum extrusion techniques are enabling certain alloys to be further strengthened, making them usable for a greater number of applications.
+Fortunately, common extrusion techniques are enabling certain alloys to be further strengthened, making them usable for a greater number of applications.

 “Solution heat treatment” usually refers to a three-stage process in which the alloy is first heated to a desired temperature and held at that temperature — “soaking” it — for the necessary amount of time to dissolve alloying elements.
 The solution heat treating temperature must be selected and carefully controlled for each aluminum alloy, because the range between the solution temperature and the melting point may be quite narrow.